 There are a few building materials for driveways and deciding on which one is best for you will depend solely on your needs.

 Asphalt and concrete are two of the most used materials for driveways due to their qualities, however, each of them has different characteristics that make them unique.

 Here are some comparisons between asphalt and concrete driveways:

 On average, asphalt driveways cost about $3 to $5 per square foot.
-Concrete runs $4 to $10 per square foot.
+Concrete runs from $4 to $10 per square foot.

 With good maintenance, concrete can last up to 30 years, while asphalt lasts 20 years on average.

 If a concrete driveway is not properly maintained it will eventually crack.
-To prevent this, good maintenance habits will make the difference as well as repairing existing cracks.
+To prevent this, good maintenance habits will make the difference as well as repair existing cracks.

 The main difference between repairing asphalt and concrete is that to repair cracks in asphalt your contractor will have to remove and replace the cracked sections of your driveway and with concrete, you can repair without replacing the piece.

 Concrete is the most used man-made material in the world for many reasons, but one of them is because concrete is 100% recyclable, so instead of ending in landfills, concrete can be broken down and used for other construction purposes or in new pavement.

 In San Diego we have great weather, we have sunlight almost all year round, but during summer months the heat can be a serious issue that can affect our lives, so when it comes to choosing a concrete driveway material, you should consider that dark colors absorb more heat than light colors.